FastPix/web-video-data-core-sdk/README.md

 ### Changing video streams in player

-When your application plays multiple videos back-to-back in the same player, it’s essential to notify the FastPix SDK whenever a new video starts; possibly in scenarios like playlist content/ video series or any other video that user wants to play.
+When your application plays multiple videos back-to-back in the same player, it's essential to notify the FastPix SDK whenever a new video starts; possibly in scenarios like playlist content/ video series or any other video that user wants to play.

 ```javascript
 // videoPlayerElement is the HTML5 <video> element representing your video player.